nu-tech-ethics/fall2021/pages/_assignments/identity03.md

 type: identity
 due_date: 2021-10-05
 ordering: 1
-draft: 1
+draft: 0
 ---

-Please respond to today's prompt:
+Consider the following quote from Benjamin:

 {:.blockquote-no-margin}
-> "But it would be historically inaccurate to reduce the contributions of black people to the vast material wealth created by our bondage.
-Black Americans have also been, and continue to be, foundational to the idea of American freedom.”
-(Hannah-Jones, p.
-4)

-* What does Nikole Hannah-Jones mean by this?
-* How have human rights struggles of the past – in the US or in your own regional context – shaped your rights and freedoms?
-Be sure to attend to the specific people / groups who engaged in these struggles.
+> “...the desire for objectivity, efficiency, profitability, and progress fuels the pursuit of technical fixes across many different social arenas” (p.
+7)

+Given three of the values named above -- objectivity, efficiency, and progress -- pick one and define it in your own words.
+Then, think of an example of a technical fix was pursued in the name of objectivity/efficiency/progress (whichever value you chose) that ended up under/devaluing something else -- something that was perhaps even more important.
+Tell us about it.

-When you're done, paste your response from the Google Doc into the <a href="https://canvas.northwestern.edu/courses/130544/assignments/849280/">Canvas Assignment</a>.
+When you're done, paste your response from the Google Doc into the <a href="https://canvas.northwestern.edu/courses/149914/assignments/965499">Canvas Assignment</a>.